 I don't know where to begin.

 LH: This one is easy.
-Join us in the Self Portrait Studio.
-We are a community of women exactly like you.
+Join The Self Portrait Method Course, we are a community of women exactly like you.
 We are starting our self-portrait journeys together, supporting one another, offering words of encouragement, and creating together.

 Using my own story as inspiration is what brings me the deepest healing of my self-perception.
 You can also do this by journaling or meditating, but for me it will always be self portraits.
 Self portraits challenged how I view my body, my face, my purpose.
 They unraveled my perceptions of worth, and called me home to the reality of who I truly am.
 I find that when I’m busy and haven’t had time to create, I begin to feel burnout creeping in.